 SWAN Utility Advisory Group

-Launched in January 2018, the new SWAN Utility Advisory Group includes six, leading global SWAN utility experts from Singapore, Brazil, Spain, UK, US, and Italy.
+Launched in January 2018, the SWAN Utility Advisory Group includes six, leading global SWAN utility experts from Singapore, Brazil, Spain, UK, US, and Italy.
 Advisory Group members act to share their vast industry knowledge, collaborate to review and support SWAN activities, steer future SWAN research, and guide strategic planning with the goal of advancing smart water and wastewater networks worldwide.

 View the SWAN Utility Advisory Group Members below and scroll down to review their impressive bios.

 Advisory Member Bios

 Michael Toh, Chief Information Officer at PUB, the National Water Agency (Singapore)

 The Water Supply Network Department at PUB is responsible for planning, developing, operating and maintaining the water supply network in Singapore, as well as managing Singapore’s water demand.
 The Department also oversees PUB’s Call Centre – PUB-One and its Water Service and Operations Centre which ensures that all water related feedback such as leaks are promptly and professionally attended to.
 Michael is also Singapore’s National Focal Point at the ASEAN Working Group for Water Resources Management.